 I needed to find proper shelter.

 Stalking through the rain slicked streets, I thought back to when things were simpler, back to when I'd had a proper home.
 I used to stay with my grandmother, at her house in California, ever since my mom and my little sister died.
-But, Grams had been old and was schizophrenic, eventually something was bound to go wrong.
+But, Grams had been old and schizophrenic, eventually something was bound to go wrong.

-I took good care of her, made sure she was taking her meds, eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
-The doctors from a mental hospital had come to our house one day, Grams told me to hide because the 'bad people' were there.
+I had taken good care of Gran, made sure she was taking her meds and eating the right foods, but since I had been twelve at the time, it obviously wasn't enough.
+The doctors from a mental hospital had come to our house one day, Gran told me to hide because the 'bad people' were there.
 To this very day, I could remember the horrified fright in her eyes; I had never seen her so terrified.
 Even as I stood in the street of an abandoned alley way, I could hear her shrill tone of worry.
 So, to make her feel secure, I hid in the linen closet in the hall across from the front door.
 Anything seemed to set her off those days.